Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_windows10_csharp/iot_certification_windows10_csharp.md

 <a name="Step_3_2:_Build"></a>
 ## 3.2  Build the Samples

-1. Open a device console (command prompt or a powershell window) and change to your local SDK **azure-iot-sdk-csharp** directory.
+1. Open a device console (command prompt or a powershell window) and change to your local SDK **azure-iot-samples-csharp-master** directory.

 2. Add the Iot Hub device connection string on your device as an environment variable: